-Abdpbt is a blog about me and the world as I see it.
-The first stories of this blog come from the days when I was working on (and having a hard time finishing) a dissertation.
+ABDPBT is a blog about me and the world as I see it.
+The blog was originally started back when I was working on (and having a hard time finishing) a dissertation.
 Balancing my day job as a legal secretary with procrastination from my academic work led to a lot of pooch-screwing on message boards designed for women with relationship angst.
-There, I met some great friends, waged some bitter flame wars, and learned about the Diamancel foot file (a life changing experience).
-Eventually, I got married, had a baby, and finished my dissertation.
-Around the same time I came to terms with the fact that I’m chiefly interested in myself, anyway, so why bother with the whole pretense of interacting with anyone else and/or seeking their advice on anything?
+I met some great friends, waged some bitter flame wars, went on about a hundred online dates, got married, had a baby, and finished my dissertation.
+Around the same time I became to terms with the fact that blogging was where everyone else was headed, so why not me?

 “They don’t like [her], they can see what [s]he wants to do.”

 For roughly five years, this blog documented the present tense existence of a wife, mother, popular culture enthusiast, and resident of Los Angeles.
 It was fun.
 I developed a community of like-minded souls.
 We chatted and laughed.
 At some point, I got interested in trying to figure out how these bloggers were making so much money.
 Yes, I forgot to mention that bit.
 They were making a lot of money, some of them.
 Not me–I was making a little bit of money but not enough to constitute calling it a career or anything.
 But a few of these bloggers, in the years 2009-2011–the “boom years,” as I think of them–they were making bank.
 Some of them still are, in fact, making bank off selling the picks and shovels.
 As you might imagine, people don’t like to talk about that stuff.
 Most of the stuff about the business side of this is contained in the category called ABDPBT PERSONAL FINANCE.
 Why?
 It made sense at the time.
 We were talking about money, and how it was made.
 Then a fight would bust out, and it would bleed out into the personal section, which is ABDPBT.